-Transitioning from a student as a working adult
+Transitioning from a student to a working adult

 Illness of a person close to him